Foot Locker slumps as weak demand, heavy discounts drive annual forecast cut

 Foot Locker doubled down on promotions and markdowns to drive demand at its stores, which, coupled with a rise in theft-related inventory "shrink", dealt a 400-basis-point hit to its quarterly gross margin.

-Organized retail crime has been a growing problem for retailers, with Target earlier this week also saying it could take a more-than-$500 million hit to profitability this year.
+"We know trends have weakened, but just the magnitude of the guidance cut is what's disappointing...
+It's a surprise how big (Foot Locker) had to cut it just two months after they gave it," said Telsey Advisory Group analyst Cristina Fernández, adding the path to recovery was now steeper.

-Foot Locker's gloomy report dragged shares of sportswear companies on Friday, with Nike Inc NKE.N and Under Armour Inc UAA.N dropping 3% each.
+Foot Locker's gloomy report dragged shares of sportswear companies on Friday, with Nike Inc NKE.N and Under Armour Inc UAA.N dropping 4% and 3%, respectively.

-The company's revenue fell more than 11% to $1.93 billion in the quarter ended April 29, missing analysts' average estimate of $1.99 billion, according to Refinitiv IBES data.
+Fernández said the results signaled it would not be possible for brands to clear their inventories by summer as they expected.

-Excluding items, Foot Locker earned 70 cents per share, which was also below estimates of 81 cents per share.
+The company's revenue fell more than 11% to $1.93 billion in the quarter ended April 29, missing Refinitiv estimates of $1.99 billion, while an adjusted profit of 70 cents per share also fell below expectations for 81 cents.

 (Reporting by Deborah Sophia in Bengaluru; Editing by Janane Venkatraman)